-2. The kit cd's installation dialog prompts you to open this file or begin installing the development environment software.
-Click the Install PSoC 3 FirstTouch Starter Kit menu item to begin this installation.
+2. The kit CD/DVD installation dialog prompts you to open this file or begin installing the development environment software.
+Click the Install PSoC 3 FirstTouch Starter Kit menu item.

 - 3. As specified, this installation process first determines if you have all prerequisite software.
 Follow the on-screen dialogs to complete all required installations.
 After following these steps, you must have the following software installed:

 - a.
 PSoC Creator 1.0 SP1 or later

 - b.
 PSoC Programmer 3.12.4 or later

 - c.
 Keil C51 Compiler (Cypress edition)